 Stories are a great way to explain difficult topics to children.
 Share a story about someone – either in real life or a fictional character – who may go hungry this Christmas.
 Explain why they will not have food and ask your child how they feel about this.
 Explore their feelings, perhaps through their own artwork or story writing.

 3. Use relatable objects to educate and explain

 Even a teddy bear can be a good prop.
-At Dole Packaged Foods, for example, they have launched a campaign that features a plush teddy bear whose tummy is noticeably less full than the others.
+At Dole Packaged Foods, for example, they had a campaign that featured a plush teddy bear whose tummy is noticeably less full than the others.
 With Dole’s partnership with Save the Children, the UK public can help to feed nutritious food to these #UnstuffedBears and make an impact this Christmas season.
 Children can interact with the website’s “donation machine” and help fill the tummies of cute, cuddly teddy bears that represent hungry children everywhere.